-How To: Grasp the brachial plexus in humans
+How to Grasp the brachial plexus in humans

 The brachial plexus is a collection of nerves that supply the upper limb.
 It has three functions; motor innervation of skeletal muscles, sensory innervation of skin and muscles, and sympathetic innervation of the skin, specifically the sweat glands, and blood vessels.